 I have a flat tire, now what?

 Plug or patch my tires? – At Tire King we patch tires and do not plug tires.
 The reasons we do not plug is:

-- Patching the tire is by far the best means for repair.
-The tire is removed from the wheel, the hole is located and a patch of greater size than the hole is applied to the inside of the tire with suitable adhesive.
-Once the tire is mounted again to the wheel and air pressure is blown in to the tire, the greater surface area of the patch will become a part of the inside wall and create the necessary seal over the hole.
+- Patching the tire is by far the best means of repair.
+The tire is removed from the wheel, the hole is located and a patch of greater size than the hole is applied to the inside of the tire with a suitable adhesive.
+Once the tire is mounted again to the wheel and air pressure is blown into the tire, the greater surface area of the patch will become a part of the inside wall and create the necessary seal over the hole.
 A patch is by far the best method for a standard tire repair.

-COLD PATCH- Tire taken of the rim and remove the nail or foreign object from the tire.
+COLD PATCH- The tire taken off the rim and the nail or foreign object is removed from the tire.
 The tire is then inspected.
-Once problem area is confirmed the area inside the tire is buffed down to insure solution adhere to the patch and tire properly.
+Once the problem area is confirmed, the area inside the tire is buffed down to ensure the solution adheres to the patch and tire properly.
 When you purchase Used or New tires through Tire King you can always count on this service being FREE FOR THE LIFE OF THE TIRES.

 HOT PATCH - A Process using virgin Rubber to fill a hole or cavity of an injury done by a foreign object in a tire.
-Once the rubber is laid out properly a hot iron with heated clamps hold pressure on the wound for about 20 minutes to insure a soled patch.
+Once the rubber is laid out properly a hot iron with heated clamps hold pressure on the wound for about 20 minutes to ensure a solid patch.

 Can you repair a hole in my tire sidewall?